KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Callouts-Article.md

 For instance, ``Callouts/InputCallout`` shows the currently pressed key while ``Callouts/ActionCallout`` shows secondary actions when long pressing a key.

-This namespace doesn't have protocols, open classes, or types that are meant to be top-level.
+This namespace doesn't contain protocols, open classes, or types that are meant to be top-level.